-The debtor shall have the right to remove any security for the obligation beyond State or national boundaries if the debtor or his dependants move beyond such boundaries under military orders and notify the creditor, in advance of the removal, of the new address where the security will be located.
-Removal of the security shall not accelerate payment of the obligation.
+The debtor will have the right to remove any security for the obligation beyond State or national boundaries if the debtor or his/her dependents move beyond such boundaries under military orders and notify the creditor, in advance of the removal, of the new address where the security will be located.
+Removal of the security will not accelerate payment of the obligation.